mixpanel/docs/pages/docs/orgs-and-projects/managing-projects.md

 To view project information:

 1. In Organization Settings, click **Projects**.
 2. Click a project.
-You’ll see information about project details, usage statistics, and access keys.
+You'll see information about project details, usage statistics, and access keys.

 ### Project Details